Legoclones/created-ctf-challenges/README.md

 *Note - EOS means "end of semester", or a BYU-only CTF that was held (surprisingly) towards the end of the semester*

+*Note2 - all "difficulty" ratings are probably somewhat arbitrary and are from the perspective of someone new to a category*

 ## Categories
 ### Binary Exploitation (pwn)
 * [Library](binary-exploitation/library/) (BYU EOS CTF Fall 2022) - intro